 To truly own your data destiny, you must have access to a secure data environment that meets legal and technical requirements.
 Having this will facilitate partnership conversations with key stakeholders and make it easier to get started.

 - Access the data you need: Collaboration can begin when a neutral workspace is in place for first-, second-, and third-party data to be accessed and analyzed in a privacy-centric manner.
-For Verizon and Disney+, this likely involved comparing Verizon’s subscriber base to Disney+’s audience without sharing PII.
+For Verizon and Disney+, this likely involved comparing Verizon’s subscriber base to Disney+’s audience without sharing directly identifiable personal data.
 From here, they could have used additional data to understand who in this target audience would enjoy testing out a new streaming service and eventually subscribe.

 All of this can be time consuming without an infrastructure that offers tailored privacy controls to ensure that data use matches its permissioning between partners.
 This level of transparency was once only part of advanced data strategies at companies with the resources to create and manage them from a technology, privacy, and infosec perspective.
 Now, it’s table stakes.